asabuncuoglu13/equitable-ai-cookbook/docs/assurance/introduction.md

 Throughout the development of ML models, developers and other stakeholders use various documentation formats to enhance reproducibility and communicate the details of artefacts with both internal and external stakeholders.
 Organizations use metadata recording formats, such as model cards, data cards, and algorithmic transparency frameworks to improve transparency across development and deployment workflows.
 We refer to these documentation tools as "transparency artefacts," which are designed to enhance clarity, accountability, and trust in ML systems.

-We can use these transparency artefacts as justified evidence to verify the team took the required actions and created enough evidence for the given arguments.
+We can use these transparency artefacts ([see this page](../assurance/cicd/transparency-artefacts.md)) as justified evidence to verify the team took the required actions and created enough evidence for the given arguments.
 The key requirement for this kind of evidence is they must be grounded in measurable and reproducible outcomes such as benchmarking results, auditing trails, or red teaming reports.

-Check our [Evidence Collection Guide](../cicd/004-save-evidence.md) to learn more about using transparency artefacts in your codebase.

 ### Choosing Metrics